Srijit Mukherji

-Srijit Mukherji (born 23 September 1977) is an Indian film director and screenwriter who predominantly works in Bengali cinema.
+Srijit Mukherji (Note: /bn/.) (/bn/; born 23 September 1977) is an Indian film director and screenwriter who predominantly works in Bengali cinema.

 His regular collaboration with veteran actor Prosenjit Chatterjee brought him into the limelight.
 His first feature film Autograph (2010), was a critical and commercial success, where he had written the script with Chatterjee in mind.
 His fifth film, Jaatishwar, won four national awards at India's 61st National Film Awards (2014).
 He won the National Film Award for Best Direction and Best Original Screenplay for his sixth film, Chotushkone, at India's 62nd National Film Awards.
 His eighth film, Rajkahini had been remade into a Hindi film titled, Begum Jaan, starring Vidya Balan in 2017.
 His 2018 release Ek Je Chhilo Raja won the 'Best Bengali Film' Award at India's 66th National Film Awards.
 His 2019 film Gumnaami won him the Best Bengali Film and Best Adapted Screenplay Awards at the 67th National Film Awards.